wp-plugins/html-sitemap/readme.txt

 === HTML Page Sitemap ===
-Contributors: Angelo Mandato of the PluginsPodcast.com Donate link: http://www.pluginspodcast.com/contact/
+Contributors: Angelo Mandato, PluginsPodcast.com Donate link: http://www.pluginspodcast.com/contact/
 Tags: sitemap, page, pages, shortcode, cms, static, short code, map, pagemap, site, html Requires at least: 2.7.0
-Tested up to: 3.3.1
+Tested up to: 3.5.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3

 Adds an HTML (Not XML) sitemap of your blog pages (not posts) by entering the shortcode [html_sitemap], perfect for those who use WordPress as a CMS.